harshitrajsinha/learn-oops/oops-notes.md

+# Understanding class and object with an example -
+It is often said that class is a bluprint and objects are real entity or instance.
+But what does it mean?
+We can understand this with an example of shapes.
+We can create a class called 'Shape' that has properties like no_of_sides, length_of_side (assuming all sides are equal) and methods such as get_area(), get_volume().
+But this just defines a structure of how something may look like, 'shape' itself does not have an existance of its own.
+The objects of this class such as triangle, rectangle, square etc are real entity/instance (something created out of the blueprint).

 # Class can be considered as user-defined data-type.
 Since it is a data-type, we can create variables, which are called 'instances'

 # Properties => Variables | Methods => Functions